 My inclination, along with that of many other Christian teachers and preachers, was to open the Bible to 1 Corinthians 14 to set the record straight on the matter of tongues.
 Now looking back thirty-six years at notes I used then, I can see the danger of topical preaching and teaching.
 I had become so caught up in the problems of that moment that I had taken a chapter of the Bible that does address the tongues issue and did have some things to say to that situation.
-But I had distorted the ultimate purpose of chapter 14 in its continuity with chapters 12 and 13.
-Chapter 14 does not primarily address the issue of speaking in tongues.
+But I had distorted the ultimate purpose of 1 Corinthians 14 in its continuity with 1 Corinthians 12 and 1 Corinthians 13.
+1 Corinthians 14 does not primarily address the issue of speaking in tongues.
 If anything, it speaks of three primary commands that emerge out of the magnificent teachings of 1 Corinthians 13.
 We see these commands in 1 Corinthians 14:1, which reads, "Pursue love and strive for the spiritual gifts, and especially that you may prophesy."

 Command #1: Make love your aim.